How to Write The Best Groom Wedding Vows with Examples

 5. Closing Words: End your vows with a strong and heartfelt closing.
 This can be a final expression of love, a beautiful quote, or a poetic line that encapsulates the essence of your relationship.

-Related Article: Creative Ways to Turn Your Wedding Vows into Beautiful Keepsakes
+Related Article: Creative Ways to Turn Your Groom Wedding Vows into a Unique Gift

 how does a groom start his vows?